Ventto/mons/README.md

 ```
 Usage: mons [OPTION]...

-Options can not be used in conjunction.
+Without argument, it prints plugged-in monitor list with their ids.
-If no argument, prints plugged-in monitor list with their ids.
+Options are exclusive and can be used in conjunction with --dpi option.

 Information:
   -h    Prints this help and exits.